tshepang/blog/content/speed of current laptop.md

 tags = ["hardware", "Rust"]
 +++

-Few weeks ago I got me a new laptop (battery circuitry of my old Asus UX305 got fried).
+Last year I got me a new laptop (battery circuitry of my old Asus UX305 got fried).
 This one is Asus UX410, with Intel i7-8550U processor and 16GB of DDR4 RAM.